prowler-cloud/prowler/README.md

 - Send findings directly to Security Hub
 - Run specific checks and groups or create your own
 - Check multiple AWS accounts in parallel or sequentially
+- Get an inventory of your AWS resources
 - And more!
 Read examples below

 ## High level architecture